noahbenson/neuropythy/README.md

  * **[python-igraph >= 0.7.1](http://igraph.org/python/)**.
 You can only create graph objects from cortical surface meshes if you have installed the [python-igraph](http://igraph.org/python/) library; it is not required otherwise.
+ * **[Matplotlib >= 1.5.3](http://matplitlib.org/))**.
+A few functions for plotting cortical maps are defined in the neuropythy.cortex package.
+These are not defined if matplotlib is not imported successfully.
+The functions in question are cortex_plot, vertex_angle_color, vertex_eccen_color, and a few helper functions.
  * **Java**.
 The registration algorithm employed by the register_retinotopy command is performed by a Java library embedded in the neuropythy Python library.
 This library is the [nben](https://github.com/noahbenson/nben) library, and is included as a submodule of this